|

 humans.

-6th-5th centuries BC The Etruscans - On the Italian peninsula, the Etruscans embraced the Bronze
+The Etruscans - On the Italian peninsula, the Etruscans embraced the Bronze

 Age in a big way, producing sculptures notable for being stylized, ornamental